 If you think your child might have a language disorder, talk with your child’s healthcare provider right away.
 Research has shown that children who start therapy early have the best outcome.
 Make sure that the SLP you choose is certified by the American Speech-Language-Hearing The SLP will guide your child’s treatment.
 But it’s important to know that parents play a critical role.
-You will likely need to work with your child to help him or her with language use and understanding.
-The SLP will also talk with caregivers and to help them work with your child.
+You will likely need to work with your child to help them with language use and understanding.
+The SLP will also talk with caregivers and teachers to help them work with your child.